bit-ml/bit-ml/content/collections/posts/fused_swiglu2025.md

 ### Fused Gated MLP kernels

 A similar approach to our gated MLP kernel exists in the TensorRT-LLM repo [here](https://github.com/NVIDIA/TensorRT-LLM/blob/d93a2dde84eada06ae2339b4fb4e6432167a1cfd/cpp/tensorrt_llm/cutlass_extensions/include/cutlass_extensions/gemm/kernel/sm90_gemm_gated_tma_warpspecialized_pingpong.hpp).
 At a high-level the kernels are conceptually similar, in that they both fuse the gating computation with the GEMM.
 The differences stop here, as the one from TensorRT-LLM is written and very optimized for the Hopper architecture, and used only for FP8 MLPs.
 The fusing itself also does not use the odd-even column scheme we employ, instead they do two separate GEMMs for the weights.
-In any case, we see this as a confirmation that fusing these kernels is a good way forward.
+In any case, we see this as a confirmation that fusing these kernels is a promising approach.
 We did not bechmark against their kernel, because our code is written for Ampere, since that is the hardware available for us (A100).

 ## Benchmarks
 ---